JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

 .. tip::

-   Next step is to configure Meso-NH's package, for that go to Section XXX.
+   The next step is to :ref:`configure <configuration>` of the Meso-NH package.

+.. _tarball:

 Tarball (not recommended)
 -----------------------------------------------------------------------------

 You can also download a tarball containing Meso-NH's package.
 With your preferred web browser go to the |mesonh_link| and click on **Download** link on the left part.
-Alternatively, you can directlyly download the last validated version of Meso-NH `here <http://mesonh.aero.obs-mip.fr/mesonh/dir_open/dir_MESONH/MNH-V5-7-1.tar.gz>`_.
+Alternatively, you can directly download the last validated version of Meso-NH `here <http://mesonh.aero.obs-mip.fr/mesonh/dir_open/dir_MESONH/MNH-V5-7-1.tar.gz>`_.

 Then untar the file MNH-V5-7-1.tar.gz where you want to.
 For example, in your home directory: